-Sushi & Sake Series: How to Prepare Salmon Sushi
+Sushi & Sake Series: How to Prepare King Salmon Sushi

 “That’s a big fish!”
 In the 2nd part of our Sushi & Sake series, we dove into filleting a king salmon with Stacey Ingram from Indah Sushi in Whitefish, Montana.